WebHeroSchool/NM_MyJsStyleGuide/README.md

 1 != '1' //false
 ```

-3.Use shortcuts for booleans, but explicit comparisons for strings and numbers.
+    3. Use shortcuts for booleans, but explicit comparisons for strings and numbers.

 ```js
 // bad